5T33Z0/OC-Little-Translated/15_RAM/README.md

 ![MemSpeed](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/41e21b50-d19c-4ac8-9c2e-5fbd615cfe01)

-Since in Wintel systems RAM speed is are handle by the BIOS, I assume there's a memory speed reporting issue in macOS.
+Since in Wintel systems RAM speed is are handle by the BIOS/UEFI Firmware, I assume there's a memory speed reporting issue in macOS.

 ## Fix
-In order to fix the falsely reported memory speed in macOS, yo *can* do the following.
+In order to fix the falsely reported memory speed in macOS, you *can* do the following.
 I say *can* because this fix is purely cosmetic:

 ## Gathering RAM data